themartiancompany/archiso/docs/README.profile.rst

   understood:

   - ``bootstrap``: Build a compressed file containing a minimal system to bootstrap from
-  - ``keys``: Build a "keys" ISO that is able to boot encrypted bootable ISO images.
+  - ``dongle``: Build a "dongle" bootable ISO to enforce a chain of trust on systems vulnerable to evil maids.
   - ``iso``: Build a bootable ISO image (implicit default, if no ``buildmodes`` are set)
   - ``netboot``: Build artifacts required for netboot using iPXE
 * ``bootmodes``: A list of strings, that state the supported boot modes of the resulting image.
 Only the following are
   understood:

+  - ``bios.grub.mbr``: GRUBS for x86 BIOS booting from a disk
+  - ``bios.grub.eltorito``: GRUB for x86 BIOS booting from an optical disc
   - ``bios.syslinux.mbr``: Syslinux for x86 BIOS booting from a disk
   - ``bios.syslinux.eltorito``: Syslinux for x86 BIOS booting from an optical disc
   - ``uefi-ia32.grub.esp``: GRUB for IA32 UEFI booting from a disk